Do you enjoy dressing up for Halloween? What costumes have you worn in the past? Which one was your favorite? What do you want to dress as this year?

 Today, custom Halloween costume stores offer thousands of options for those who want to play dress-up on Halloween.
 You can be a ghost, a werewolf, a vampire, a pirate, a fairy, a clown, a superhero, or any one of a myriad of other characters.

 Why so many choices?
 Halloween is big business!
 How big?
-In 2011, Americans spent over $6.8 billion to celebrate Halloween.
-That's an average of over $72 per household!
+In 2015, Americans are projected to spend over $6.9 billion to celebrate Halloween.
+That's an average of over $74 per household!
 Some of that money goes to buy candy and treats, but a significant portion goes to purchase costumes.